amlt-by-coinfirm/AMLT-Report-oracle/README.md

 We also use this particular [`solidity-docgen`](https://github.com/villesundell/solidity-docgen), `ethlint` and `ganache`.

+## Audits
+The code is not audited yet, but must be audited before its use in production.

+The audit should cover only [`contracts/`](contracts/) without its subdirectories.

 ## Design choices

 **We name each return type**: we need to return a struct-alike for metadata and the AML status, and those should be named variables just for clarity.
 So for consistency and clarity, we name all the return variables we use.
 Also fits well to the new NatSpec addition of multiple return variables.
 We still use "return" to follow OpenZeppelin convention at the same time.